14000 Due Process and Release of Information

 Valid

-APS offers due process to a designated perpetrator in a non-EMR case only when APS wants to release a finding of Valid outside DFPS (usually to a designated perpetrator’s employer or professional board).
+APS offers due process to a designated perpetrator when APS wants to release a finding of Valid outside DFPS (usually to a designated perpetrator’s employer or professional board).
 If APS is not going to release the finding of Valid to an outside entity, APS offers a desk review as outlined in 14100 Desk Review.

-This process only applies when the designated perpetrator is neither of the following:
+This process only applies when the designated perpetrator is not an employee, volunteer, or contractor at a school.

 Unable to Determine or Invalid